zdravkov/kendo-docs/web/dropdownlist/cascading.md

 # Cascading DropDownLists

-Cascading functionality described in the [ComboBox](/web/combobox/cascading) are applicable to the DropDownList.
+Cascading functionality described in the [ComboBox](/web/combobox/cascading) is applicable to the DropDownList.